 On November 17, 2008, we announced the termination of the definitive merger agreement with Alpha Natural Resources, Inc., under which we would have acquired all outstanding shares of Alpha, as previously announced on July 16, 2008.
 Both our Board of Directors and Alpha's Board of Directors made the decision after considering various issues, including the current macroeconomic environment, uncertainty in the steel industry, shareholder dynamics, and the risks and costs of potential litigation.
 Considering these issues, each board determined that termination of the merger agreement was in the best interest of its equity holders.
 Under the terms of the settlement agreement, we were required to pay Alpha a \$70 million termination fee, which was financed through our revolving credit facility and paid in November 2008.
-As a result, \$90.1 million in termination fees and associated acquisition costs were expensed in the fourth quarter of 2008 upon termination of the definitive merger agreement.
+As a result, \$90.1 million in termination of the definitive merger agreement.